Mir-10 microRNA precursor family: Association with cancer

 Recently there has been much interest in abnormal levels of expression of microRNAs in cancers.
 Upregulation of miR-10 has been found in a number of cancers.
 Increased levels of miR-10a have been found in glioblastoma, anaplastic astrocytomas, primary hepatocellular carcinomas and colon cancer.
 Increased levels of miR-10b have been found in glioblastoma, anaplastic astrocytomas, pancreatic cancer, and metastatic breast cancer.
 Although high expression of miR-10b is found in metastatic breast cancers, it does not appear to be present at high levels in early breast cancers.
 The expression of miR-10b is correlated with overall survival in 1262 breast cancer patients.

 Downregulation of miR-10a has been found in chronic myeloid leukemia.
 USF2, a target gene of miR-10a, has been found to be overexpressed in these leukemias.
 Downregulation of miR-10a has also been found in acute myeloid leukemia, the most common acute leukemia affecting adults.
 Conversely, miR-10a and miR-10b have found to be upregulated in acute myeloid leukemia with NPM1 mutations; these account for approximately a third of adult acute myeloid leukemia cases and contain mutations in the NPM1 gene which result in the relocation of NPM1 from the nucleus to the cytoplasm.
 Upregulation of miR-10b has also been found in B-cell chronic lymphocytic leukemia, the most common type of leukemia.

 Genomic copy number abnormalities involving microRNA genes (both increases and decreases in copy number) have been found in cancers.
 A gain in copy number of the mir-10a gene has been found in melanoma and breast cancer.

 Upstream of the mir-10b gene is a promoter region containing a binding site for the Twist transcription factor (Twist).
 Binding of Twist to this promoter region induces miR-10b expression, leading to a reduced translation of the tumour suppressor HOXD10.
 This results in upregulation of RhoA/RhoC, Rho kinase activation and tumour cell invasion.

+Studies in metastatic tumors

+Boston, Massachusetts-based Transcode Therapeutics is developing drugs to target Mir-10b, which the company regards as "a master regulator of metastatic disease".
+Preclinical trials in a murine model of metastatic breast cancer found that one of their drugs candidates, MN-anti-miR10b (now known as TTX-MC138), combined with low-dose doxorubicin, resulted in a complete elimination of distant metastases in 65% of the rodents and a significant decrease in mortality.
+A first-in-human phase 0 study of TTX-MC138 began in 2023.
+The company believes the drug, and others with similar mechanisms, could dramatically increase survival rates for people with metastatic tumors.